src-d/blog/content/post/github_stars.md

 (1.8897939959930001, 0.058785516870108641)
 ```

-That is, with 100% confidence log-normal fit is better than exponential
+That is, with a 100% confidence the log-normal fit is better than exponential
-and with 94% confidence better than power-law.
+and with 94% confidence better than the power-law.

 All right, what about the number of forks?
 The distribution seems quite different: